LawanMercy/Sales_Performance_Analysis/README.md

 # Sales_Performance_Analysis
 R &amp; S Superstore is a leading retail company with operations across multiple locations and a diverse range of products.
 The shareholders aim to find more ways to improve the store’s productivity.
+The dashboard is the result attained from understanding the shareholders requirements to uncovering meaningful and actionable insights.